skip to main content

 Where to watch The Texas Chain Saw Massacre (1974)

 The movie poster for The Texas Chainsaw Massacre (1974) showing a hulking masked man starting a chainsaw.
+Part of CableTV.com's guide How to Watch the Texas Chainsaw Massacre Movies in Order.

 Even after a half-century, Tobe Hooper’s The Texas Chain Saw Massacre is one of the horror genre’s most terrifying experiences.
 It’s delirious, high-toned terror fueled by escalating, loony brutality in the hulking form of Leatherface and his chuggin’ chainsaw.